Question 1. Are graduate (Masters or Ph.D.) students eligible to apply for CEOx1Day?

 Semi-finalists are asked to spend a half-day with other finalists at the Odgers Berndtson office in Amsterdam during the application process.
-During this half-day, they will participate in speed interviews and spend an interactive session reviewing their leadership assessment results with their peers (from Phase 2).
+During this half-day, they will participate in speed interviews and spend an interactive session reviewing their leadership assessment results with their peers.
 Semi-finalists will also have the opportunity to meet with individuals from the Odgers Berndtson team, who will participate in the finalist selection process.

 Question 9.
 I’ve been selected as a finalist, but the date for my CEOx1Day event conflicts with my class schedule.
 Can the date be switched?

 Answer 9.
 We ask for semi-finalists’ availabilities during the phone interview and the date for each CEOx1Day event has been booked with the CEO’s organization months in advance.
 Therefore it cannot be changed.
 If you have a conflict due to an exam or project, Odgers Berndtson would be pleased to provide a letter to your school that outlines your involvement in the program.
 Alternatively, if you’re selected as a finalist but are unable to attend the event on the date that has been scheduled for you and your CEO, we’ll have to give your spot to another semi-finalist.